TotallyInformation/node-red-contrib-events/README.md

 ## Similar Nodes

 * `link-in`/`link-out` are core nodes, they use Node.js's event system but are linked by source/destination node ID rather than by topic.
+There is currently no `return` link capability but this is [being looked into](https://discourse.nodered.org/t/link-request-node/8906/3).
 * **[node-red-contrib-topic-link](https://flows.nodered.org/node/node-red-contrib-topic-link)** - uses `set`s and a map and may need a deep object copy.
 Does not use events.
 Supports MQTT-style wildcards.
 This is the node most similar to what I'm doing.
-The usage is very similar, it is mostly the execution that is different.
+The basic usage is similar, it is mostly the execution that is different.
+However, there is no `return` link capability.
 * [node-red-contrib-sub-link](https://flows.nodered.org/node/node-red-contrib-sub-link) - does not use Node.js's native event system and requires configuration.
 Supports MQTT-style wildcards.
 * [node-red-contrib-pubsub](https://flows.nodered.org/node/node-red-contrib-pubsub) - source code not published.
 They manually do what the native event system does for you.
 They manually convert msg objects to a string and back.
 The stringify process isn't wrapped in a try/catch which may be a little fragile.
 And finally, they don't support wildcard subscriptions.